nizovskiyka/OscillatingPendulum/README.md

 # OscillatingPendulum
 A simple mechanical problem of a pendulum with an oscillating suspension point.
-Bu default will be written in Python 3, although the language is still to be chosen...
+All calculations are done in wxMaxima.